23 Different Property Types: Real Estate Guide

 Much like purchasing a traditional home, you'll need to make a down payment on a houseboat.
 Also, you'll want to assess your space needs since you'll lose square footage on most houseboats.
 You may need a storage unit for any furniture that doesn't make it on the boat.

-From a maintenance standpoint, you won't have a lawn to mow or the expense of repairing a septic tank.
+From a maintenance standpoint, you won't have a lawn to mow.
 But you will need to check your boat and deal with pumping sewage each month.
 And you'll need to pay for a diver to help maintain the hull of your boat.

 It's wise to get a houseboat inspected before you call it home.
 If you live in a remote water location, a houseboat can be a cheap choice.